Playing to Learn - Child Led Play

 Adapting play to whatever resources are at hand is exactly the sort of result to expect from child-led play.
 As long as the area is safe and the child feels that safety and is comfortable to relax then the freedom of their imagination or curiosity will naturally lead them to discovery.
 IT may be that a discovery or unexpected event is tested over and over.
 This is a natural way to learn about the environment they are in and what cause and effect may have on it.

 Interacting with each other

 When play is led by the child, situations are much more favourable to building soft skills and social interaction.
 As the play is at their own pace they can open up to communicating and listening at a level that suits them.
-Having freedom to test and explore their environment and the children or adults around them helps learning turn taking in speaking and interrupting.
-Having the freedom to make mistakes gives them confidence to try different approaches.
+Having the freedom to test and explore their environment and the children or adults around them helps to learn turn-taking in speaking and interrupting.
+Having the freedom to make mistakes gives them the confidence to try different approaches.
 They can test when to stand up for themselves and when sharing or compromise may work.

-Adults can enable the envirnoment and choose starting point to nurture the beginnings of child led play.
-Here are some examples of child led play where the objects and scenario have ben set up a by an adult and child is then free to lead the play.
+Adults can enable the environment and choose a starting point to nurture the beginnings of child-led play.
+Here are some examples of child-led play where the objects and scenario have been set up by an adult and child is then free to lead the play.
 An outside area with bowls - making mud pies.
 A blanket and chairs - Making a den.
 A rug or large paper - an island with crocodiles.

 When a child has the freedom to lead the play and explore situations at their pace they can take giant strides in gaining self-confidence.
 There are times when adult led play will be much more suited but sometimes stepping back can lead to a big step forward.

 Small Considerations Can Make a DifferenceThere are things you can do to help